jduchateau/GRAPE/docs/index.md

   and then the CST converted to the AST.
 - **Export to text**: Converts the AST back to text, with the textGen aspect.

-- **RDF Graph Conversion**: Converts Turtle document to a RDF graph (Apache Jena Model), annotating triples with origin node information for traceability.
+- **RDF Graph Conversion**: Converts Turtle documents to RDF graphs (Apache Jena Model), annotating triples with origin node information for traceability.
     - the object node id is kept by annotating the triple: `<<_ _ ?object>> grape:originNode ?origin`.
     - the subject node id is kept by adding a predicate object to it: `?subject grape:originNode ?origin`.
       !!!
 TIP